-COLD STORE FREEZING VS. IQF FREEZING
+COLD STORE FREEZING VS. IQF TECHNOLOGY

 The frozen food market is one of the largest and most dynamic sectors in the food industry.
 Despite considerable competition from other sectors, the frozen foods market is expected to continuously grow in the next decade.
 Freezing is one of the oldest and most frequently used methods of preserving food, which keeps the taste, texture and nutritional value in foods better than any other method.